|

 gives this shot 2 thumbs WAY up!)

-unidentified K-4 with a typical mid-day Wildwood train running in West
+mid-day Wildwood train running in West Wildwood.

-Wildwood.
-I used my father's Argoflex
+I used my father's Argoflex with black and white

-with black and white film.
-All three cameras we used required light meter
+film.
+All three cameras we used required light meter readings and settings for

-readings and settings for good shots, and my father generally got it
+good shots, and my father generally got it right.
+At 12 or 13 I just shot

-is one of mine, slightly out of focus, but you get the mood of hot summer day,
+focus, but you get the mood of hot summer day, baggage door open, and baggage

-baggage door open, and baggage man ready to off-load the afternoon edition
+man ready to off-load the afternoon edition Bulletin.

-with train inbound at Oak Avenue Station in
+K-4 with train inbound at Oak Avenue

-when PRSL created merger connected former Reading line into Wildwood with PRR trackage that ran down the center of New Jersey Avenue at a
+Wildwood with PRR trackage that ran down the center of New Jersey Avenue at a

 point only a few feet beyond this crossing.
 This was the former